-of the sender and the target of economic sanctions has the following structure.
+The distribution of the observations in the TIES data set on imposition, success and democracy of the sender and the target of economic sanctions has the following structure.
 In the part of the sample where threats are made public and are observed by the coders, threats succeed in 48% of the cases, and imposed sanctions succeed in 38%.
-Unsuccessful threats are followed by imposition in 62% of the cases.24 In 287 cases, the threat of economic sanctions is followed by an imposition where both the sender and the target were democracies.25 This is a substantial increase compared to previous research on economic peace, where there were only five cases of two democracies sanctioning one other (Cox and Drury, 2006; Hafner-Burton and Montgomery, 2008; Lektzian and Souva, 2003).
+Unsuccessful threats are followed by imposition in 62% of the cases.
+In 287 cases, the threat of economic sanctions is followed by an imposition where both the sender and the target were democracies.
+This is a substantial increase compared to previous research on economic peace, where there were only five cases of two democracies sanctioning one other (Cox and Drury, 2006; Hafner-Burton and Montgomery, 2008; Lektzian and Souva, 2003).
 Finally, in the TIES data set there are 486 cases of threats followed with a sanction and 567 cases of threats-only.
 In 617 cases, the conflict (i.e. either a threat-only or imposition of economic coercion) involved a democratic dyad, and in 436 cases at least one party in the conflict was not a democracy.
 There are also 117 cases of a democracy following up on a sanction threat to a non-democracy, and 50 cases of a non-democracy pursuing a sanction threat against a democracy.

 The frequency of the observations offered by the TIES data set and the presence of the threat-only counterfactual to an imposed sanction make it possible to use a logistic regression, with imposition as a dependent variable in place of the rare-event logit.
-Neither the absolute frequency of democratic dyads sanctioning one another (287 cases), nor its relation to the complete sample (1,053 if threats were made public, 1,412 otherwise) motivate the use of a rare-event logit for the empirical analysis.
-26 However, there are two concerns related to the logistic regression and the research design advocated in this article; selection bias and inconsistency with past research.
-I address both in the next subsections.
+Neither the absolute frequency of democratic dyads sanctioning one another (287 cases), nor its relation to the complete sample (1,053 if threats proposes to conduct two separate regressions, one for category (a), where we have 3 events and 100 non-events (because the non-events cannot be categorised), and then another regression with 2 events and 100 of the same non-events.
+Given the sensitivity of the rare-event logit, it is possible that the former regression will show significant coefficients but not the latter.
+However, this is an artefact of the model.